Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: Input-to-state Stabilization Using PETC

-In this subsection, PETC design is considered for the setup in Fig. \ref{figstate} (b) where the plant is given by \eqref{NLsys1} and the state feedback controller is given by \eqref{inputtriggerstate}.
-The dynamics of the closed-loop system can be expressed as an impulsive model as follows:
+Consider the configuration in Fig.\ref{figstate} (a) where the plant is \eqref{NLsys1} and the state feedback controller is \eqref{inputtriggerstate}.
+Define $\tau\in\R_{\geq 0}$ as the clock variable and ${\bf x}_s(t)= $, ${\bf x}_s^+= $.
+The closed-loop system with the ETM in Fig.\ref{figstate} (a) is expressed as an impulsive model as follows: